citynetwork/ois2023/markdown/how.md

 In our previous setup, we used the Open edX native installation method, which was deploying Open edX platform onto cloud VMs or baremetal servers using Ansible roles or playbooks (It was called "native" because it deployed directly onto cloud VMs or baremetal servers, rather than into Vagrant-managed VMs).
 We used Openstack Heat and Ansible to deploy our learning platforms to OpenStack VMs.
 After transitioning to Docker-based deployment, i.e., containerizing the services and running them on Kubernetes, we use OpenStack Magnum to deploy our Kubernetes cluster.

-Additionally, we run a self-paced, interactive learning platform, meaning we provide the learners with access to arbitrarily complex, realistic distributed environments on demand where they can learn things by actually doing it and OpenStack Heat comes in handy.
+Additionally, we run a self-paced, interactive learning platform, meaning we provide the learners with access to complex, realistic distributed environments on demand where they can learn things by actually doing it and OpenStack Heat comes in handy.

 Using a Heat template, we can define an exactly reproducible, self-contained environment consisting of, say, ten servers in three networks connected with two routers and arbitrarily involved configurations for each server.
 Heat also provides the ability to suspend an entire stack, and then resume it at a much later date in the exact same state, which makes our platform very cost-effective.